 The fight to rank for a keyword can feel like an uphill battle.
 For valuable terms, competition is tough.
 Rankings fluctuate.
 Results take time.
-It’s easy to become discouraged.
+It’s easy to become discouraged when B2B marketing in tech.

 But don’t give up hope yet.